Sascha Bajin: Biography

 Bajin had a brief career on the Association of Tennis Professionals (ATP) Tour, reaching career high rankings of 1,149 in singles and 1,180 in doubles.

+Bajin is best known as the former hitting partner of Serena Williams when she won 13 of her Grand Slam titles.

+Later on, he was a hitting partner for Victoria Azarenka, Sloane Stephens, and Caroline Wozniacki.

-He is best known as the former hitting partner of Serena Williams when she won several of her major title wins; and for later coaching Naomi Osaka to two Grand Slam titles, one at the 2018 US Open and one at the 2019 Australian Open.
+He coached Naomi Osaka to two Grand Slam titles, one at the 2018 US Open and one at the 2019 Australian Open.
 He won the inaugural WTA Coach of the Year award in 2018 for coaching Osaka to her first two titles, the US Open and the Indian Wells Open.
 Osaka split with Bajin shortly after her Australian Open title.

 In April 2019, Bajin began working with Kristina Mladenovic.
 He split with Mladenovic in October 2019 and started coaching Dayana Yastremska.
 In September 2020 they split after Yastremska had a disappointing performance in the 2020 US Open.

 From November 2020 to July 2022, Bajin coached Karolína Plíšková.

 She reached the 2021 Wimbledon Championships final under his tutelage.
 The two reunited in December 2022 for the 2023 season.

 He briefly coached Alycia Parks in the beginning of 2024 during the Sunshine double.

-Bajin had previously served as a hitting partner for Serena Williams for eight years, and later was a hitting partner for Victoria Azarenka, Sloane Stephens, and Caroline Wozniacki.

 In December 2024, Donna Vekić announced she had hired Bajin as her new coach replacing Nikola Horvat who had quit the previous month for family reasons.

+In August 2025, Bajin began working Diana Shnaider ahead of the Cincinnati Open, following her split from her previous coaches Dinara Safina and Carlos Martinez.
+The collaboration immediately showed results, with Shnaider winning her first WTA title of 2025 in Monterrey, shortly after the partnership started.